Install directly with uvx

 pip install -e .

-file with your Penpot credentials:
+Create a .env file based on env.example with your Penpot credentials:

 PENPOT_API_URL=https://design.penpot.app/api